Below is a complete list of the facilities available to Music & Theatre.

 - Music majors, with faculty approval, may reserve use of rehearsal and locked classrooms.
 If the faculty member is not available to unlock/lock the room, they may request that students be allowed to check out a key from the Main Office.
 Music students who have received such approval may check out a key by leaving an ID.

 A limited number of wind and string instruments for use in university ensembles and classes are available.
 Instruments are issued in Room 216B.
+Instructions on how to rent an instrument can be found here.
 Hours of checkout are posted on the instrumental bulletin board.
 An instrument rental fee is charged to the student's university account.
-Students assume full responsibility for care and security of the instruments.
+Students assume full responsibility for the care and security of the instruments.

 Lockers are available to students participating in instrumental ensembles.
 Lockers may also be available to other students studying with Music Department faculty.
-They can be assigned through the secretary in Room 149.
+Please complete the locker rental application and the Music Office Coordinator will be in contact with you regarding cost and availability.
 Students should observe the following:

 - All lockers must be kept locked